NEIAAC/signeitory/README.md

   # To automatically lint and format on every commit install the pre-commit hooks:
   pre-commit install

-  # Note that when using pre-commit the git command will fail if any files are linted or formatted.
-You will have to add them to the staged area again to apply the changes.
+  # Note that when using pre-commit the git command will fail if any files are lint fixed or formatted.
+  # You will have to add the changed files to the staged area and commit again to apply the changes.
   ```

 - PyTest and PyTest-Qt are used for testing: